sarpt/mpv-web-api/README.md

 - `allow-cors` - bool - (default: `false`) whether Cross Origin Requests should be allowed
 - `addr` - string - (default: `localhost:3001`) address used to host the server
 - `dir` - []string - (default: current working directory) directories that should be scanned for media files.
 To specify more than one directory to be handled, multiple `--dir=<path>` arguments can be specified eg. `--dir=/path1 --dir=/path2`.
 The server will only handle paths provided by clients that start with one of the paths provided to `dir`.
 When not provided, current working directory for the process will be used to scan for media files.
 Recursive scan can be enabled with `--dir-recursive`.
 Watching for the changes to the provided directories can be enabled with `--watch-dir`.
-- `dir-recursive` - bool - directories provided to `--dir` (or working directory when `--dir` is not provided) will checked recursively.
+- `dir-recursive` - bool - directories provided to `--dir` (or working directory when `--dir` is not provided) will be checked recursively.
 - `mpv-socket-path` - string - (default: `/tmp/mpvsocket`) path to socket file used by MPV instance
 - `playlist-prefix` - []string - list of prefixes for playlist JSON files located in directories being handled by the server instance.
 For more informations on playlists please check related section.
 - `socket-timeout` - int - (defualt: `15`) maximum allowed time in seconds for retrying connection to MPV socket